3/7/2017 by Duane Cormell

 Hirers should no longer solely rely on traditional techniques.
 Using evidence-based recruitment methods, such as complex behavioural testing and competency questionnaires will enable you to objectively compare candidates against your specific requirements.

-These tools, like others we’ve adopted in our RealmResource platform, help to remove the subjective element of making a hire and more thoroughly assess an applicant’s strengths, weaknesses and drivers so that you can make a more accurate hiring decision.
+These tools help to remove the subjective element of making a hire and more thoroughly assess an applicant’s strengths, weaknesses and drivers so that you can make a more accurate hiring decision.